trinodb/trino/presto-docs/README.md

 ## Known Issues

 - Older Sphinx versions do not support the `-j auto` SPHINXOPTS in the makefile.
   You can delete the option or upgrade Sphinx.
+The correct version of sphinx is embedded in the Maven plugin used for the default build.
 - Formats like `man` and others beyond the default `html` might have formatting and content issues and are not actively maintained.